PvdBerg1998/hfml_data_preprocessor/README.md

 - `raw`: only sorted and deduplicated, such that the x data is monotonically increasing.
 This is often required for filtering algorithms.
 All steps after this will stay monotonic.
 - `preprocessed`: after masking, filtering, premultiplication.
 Essentially the full preprocessing machinery except x inversion, as this makes visual comparison with the raw data near impossible.
 - `inverted`: after x inversion.
 - `post_interpolation`: after interpolation and derivative.
 For performance and simplicity, these two steps are implemented as a single mathematical operation.
-Keep in mind that linear interpolation therefore defines the second derivative to be zero everywhere.
+Linear interpolation therefore defines the second derivative to be zero everywhere.
 No filtering is applied, so keep in mind high frequency noise will be amplified by taking the derivative.
 - `fft`: after the Fast Fourier Transform (full domain).
 - `fft_sweep_<upper,lower,window>_<n>`: after the `n`'th FTFT window.
 These windows are distributed uniformly over the given data domain, after x inversion.